RobertHenschel/hpc-simple-usage-monitor/README.md

 - Start the app
   - `python3 ./SimpleUsageMonitor.py`

+# Notes
+- For the "Send App Feedback/Bug Report" function to work, `mail` needs to be installed and configured on the system
+- The app doesn't rely on cgroups or detect cgroups.
+The limits that can be configured are purely for display and are not enforced by the app.

 # How to Contribute
 The application was build to run on Indiana Universities RED system, and I have refactored it to be more general.
 It should run on most Linux systems now.
 [Contact me](https://github.com/RobertHenschel) if you want to share your feedback.